SciML/SciMLDocs/docs/src/comparisons/r.md

   and stick them into a nonlinear solver.
 Take
   [a package for Intel GPU arrays](https://github.com/JuliaGPU/oneAPI.jl) and stick it into the differential equation solver to use specialized hardware acceleration.
-* **A Global Harmonious Documentation for Scientific Computing** - R's documenation for scientific computing is scattered in a bunch of individual packages where the developers do not talk to each other!
+* **A Global Harmonious Documentation for Scientific Computing** - R's documentation for scientific computing is scattered in a bunch of individual packages where the developers do not talk to each other!
 This not only leads to documentation differences but also "style" differences: one package uses `tol` while the other uses `atol`.
-With Julia's SciML, the whole ecosystem is considered together, and inconsitencies are handled at the global level.
+With Julia's SciML, the whole ecosystem is considered together, and inconsistencies are handled at the global level.
 The goal is to be working in one environment with one language.
 * **Easier High-Performance and Parallel Computing** - With Julia's ecosystem, [CUDA](https://github.com/JuliaGPU/CUDA.jl) will automatically install of the required